Why are these the best health insurers in 2021?

 Permanent Health Company Review

-In addition, their policies are underwritten by AXA PPP, so while you might not recognise the name you are buying from, a big-name company is involved behind the scenes.
+Perhaps less well-known than the other names in this list, the Permanent Health Company (PHC) has been offering UK Private Medical Insurance since 1994.
+Its policies are underwritten by AXA PPP, so while you might not recognise the name you are buying from, a big-name company is involved behind the scenes.

 The Permanent Health Company’s intent has been to offer a simple product to cut through the complexity of the UK Health insurance market.

-You can also compare their policies and prices versus the market to find your own 'best buy' using activequote.com.
+The Permanent Health Company sells directly through its own website and over the phone.
+You can compare its policies and prices versus the market to find your own 'best buy' using activequote.com.

 For more in-depth information, you can also read our full PHC Health Insurance review.

-General & Medical Health Insurance Review
+General Medical Health Insurance Review

-The policy starts out with a low limit on claims relating to the condition in the first year, which increases every year you are claim free.
+The policy starts out with a low limit on claims relating to the condition in the first year, which increases every year you are claim-free.
 This can be attractive for people with pre-existing conditions that are now under control.

 Learn more about getting health insurance for people with pre-existing medical conditions.